beastbytes/yii-rbam/docs/source/tips.rst

 RBAM item descriptions simply have `.description` appended to the name; e.g. `rbam.admin.description`

 Using a hierarchical naming convention such as this helps keep items organised.
-Descriptive names can be shown using translations, though translating item descriptions may mean this is not necessary.

 RBAC Item Enums
 +++++++++++++++